-It’s common for people who are new to the whole financing business to ask how refinancing a car works, and it’s a question well worth asking.
+It’s common for people who are new to financing to ask how refinancing a car works, and it’s a question well worth asking.
 Taking the time to understand the process may help you find an auto loan with better terms for your situation, and enjoy a more comfortable journey to vehicle ownership.

-Apply for auto refinancing with RoadLoans to see if you can lower your rate and start saving.
+Apply for auto refinancing and see if you can save.

 These statements are informational suggestions only and should not be construed as legal, accounting or professional advice, nor are they intended as a substitute for legal or professional guidance.